 Albert Camus was a French Algerian author best known for his absurdist works such as ‘The Stranger’ and ‘The Plague.’
 In 1957, he was awarded the Nobel Prize in Literature.

 During the 1940s, Albert Camus rose to prominence through his political journalism, novels, and essays.
 His most well-known works, such as The Stranger (1942) and The Plague (1947), are classic examples of absurdism.
-Camus was awarded the Nobel Prize in Literature in 1957, and he died on January 4, 1960, in Burgundy, France.
+Camus was awarded the Nobel Prize in Literature in 1957 and died on January 4, 1960, in Burgundy, France.

 Camus was born in Mondavi, French Algeria, on November 7, 1913.
 His pied-noir family didn’t have much money.
 Camus’ father was killed in action during World War I, and he was raised in a low-income neighborhood of Algiers by his mother, who was partially deaf.

 Camus excelled in school and was accepted to the University of Algiers, where he majored in philosophy and played goalie for the soccer team.
 Following tuberculosis in 1930, he left the team and focused on academic studies.
-He had earned undergraduate and graduate degrees in philosophy by 1936.
+He had earned undergraduate and graduated degrees in philosophy by 1936.

 21 Quotes Of Albert Camus